lemuelpjr/js-code-challenges/README.md

 # JavaScript Code Challenges

-This repository is a compilation of some JavaScript exercises that I did during my 100 days of code challenge.
+This repository is a compilation of some JavaScript exercises that I did during my 100 days of code challenge and while studying Jonas Schmedtmann's Complete JavaScript Course on Udemy.

-All exercises are outputed on the browser console.
+All exercises results can be accessed on the browser console.